drosanda/seme_webstack/readme.md

 ### Using `git submodule`

-We assuming you install seme_webstack same way with download and instal.
+We assuming you install seme_webstack same way with download and install section.

 #### Windows

-Untuk windows, jalankan ini di terminal atau CMD.
+Please run this from terminal, CMD, or CMDER.
 ```
 D:
 cd seme_webstack